jzabroski/Home/Books/ThinkAgain/README.md

 **Having a bigger stake, in not making a mistake!**

 Even a single opinion about why we might be wrong, can help overcome over-confidence.

+# Arguing Well

+Wilbur and Orville Wright on flying and fighting with each other.